 Finally, Abby grew tired of the silence and sighed loudly in irritation.
 The man seemed to rouse from his reverie.

 “I am Brodert Quink,” the elderly man said.

 “We—” Abby started to explain.

-“Are the Heroes of Sandpoint, or some portion of them, at least” broke in the old man suddenly.
+“Are the Heroes of Sandpoint, or most of them, at least,” broke in the old man suddenly.
 “I imagine there are few now in this place who do not know.
 Even I, shut away in this den.
 Congratulations on your recent conquest of the goblins invested at Thistletop up the coast.”

 “Thank you,” said Gloriana.
 Kara maintained her silence.

 “It was there that we found this shield,” Abby continued.
 Quink finally glanced at the bulwark again, and eventually nodded.